Reader Questions: Cash and Bond Holdings Details

 Our dividends and interest income are not automatically reinvested.
 They are simply another “paycheck”.
 As with our other variable paychecks, we can choose to either spend it or invest it again to compound things more quickly.
 You could use this money to cut back working hours, pursue a different career path, start a new business, take a sabbatical, perform charity or volunteer work, and so on.
 You don’t have to wait until you hit a magic number.
 Our life path has been very different because of this philosophy.
 FIRE is Life!

-Best Interest Rates Survey: Bank Accounts, Treasury Bills, Money Markets, ETFs – January 2026
+Best Interest Rates Survey: Bank Accounts, Treasury Bills, Money Markets, ETFs – April 2026

-Here’s my monthly survey of the best interest rates on cash as of January 2026, roughly sorted from shortest to longest maturities.
-Banks and brokerages love taking advantage of idle cash, and you can often earn more money while keeping the same level of safety by moving to another FDIC-insured bank or NCUA-insured credit union.
+Here’s my monthly survey of the best interest rates on cash as of April 2026, roughly sorted from shortest to longest maturities.
+Banks and brokerages love taking advantage of idle cash, and you can often earn more interest while keeping the same level of safety by moving to another FDIC-insured bank or NCUA-insured credit union.
 Check out my Ultimate Rate-Chaser Calculator to see how much extra interest you could earn from switching.
 Rates listed are available to everyone nationwide.
-Rates checked as of 1/11/26.
+Rates checked as of 4/6/26.

-TL;DR: Savings account interest rates have dropped slightly overall, moving with the Fed rate cut.
-You can still get 4.6% if you accept some hoops/restrictions, but most are under 4% now.
-Short-term T-Bill rates have fallen, now ~3.6%.
-Top 5-year CD rates are ~4% APY, while 5-year Treasury rate is ~3.7%.
+TL;DR: Savings account interest rates were mostly stable.
+You can still get 4.6% APY if you accept certain hoops/restrictions, but most are under 4% now.
+Short-term T-Bill rates ~3.7%.
+Top 5-year CD rates are ~4.10% APY, while the 5-year Treasury rate is ~4.0%.

 High-yield savings accounts*